microsoft/coyote/docs/ref/Microsoft.Coyote/Configuration/WithProbabilisticStrategy.md

 | parameter | description |
 | --- | --- |
 | probabilityLevel | The probability level. |

+## Remarks

+Note that explicitly setting this strategy disables the default exploration mode that uses a tuned portfolio of strategies.

 ## See Also